Bubbly98/Attractive-Home-Page-for-a-University/README.md

-# Website for an institute that provides higher studies online.
+# Tech Mentors
-This is a simple university home page template that I have created.
+This is a website for an institute that provides higher studies online
 ------------Features of the website are----------- 1.Users can browse courses/programs by category
 2.view customized courses with particulars including fees,duration, pre-qualifications, etc.